 This is the place

-- Ease of use: Reasonable and user-oriented in detail.
+- Ease of use: Every detail is streamlined and user-oriented

 This is △

-- Fitting: Your preferences seem to differ.
-I'm OK with that.
+- Fitting: People's tastes may differ.
+I'm OK with it

-Osprey is a male American brand alongside Gregory.
-This brand is known as the No. 1 value for money performance worldwide, and is a successful brand not only in the US but also in Europe.
-This time, we have deliberately picked out the classic Kestrel, rather than a model that emphasizes lightness.
-He doesn't stand out and stands out, but he's a reliable guy and sometimes Hikaru.
-The type with hidden fans.
+Osprey is a leading American brand that rivals Gregory.
+This brand is known worldwide for its top value for money, and is a successful brand not only in the US but also in Europe.
+This time, instead of a model that emphasizes lightness, we chose the classic Kestrel.
+It's not particularly eye-catching, but it's solid and sometimes flashy.
+It has its secret fans

-The compression belt works in conjunction with the front pocket, allowing you to hold your luggage firmly and prevent the contents of the front pocket from pop out.
-This focus has been on the key points and has been highly rated.
+The compression belt works in conjunction with the front pocket, holding your belongings securely in place while also preventing the contents of the front pocket from spilling out.
+This has always been a key feature and has been highly praised

-The fact that the storage location of the hydration is located on the outside of the main room may be something that anyone who has previously sniffed the contents of the hydration inside the main room will make you grin.
+The fact that the hydration is stored on the outside of the main compartment may make anyone who has spilled the contents of their hydration pack inside the main compartment in the past grin

-So, is there no drawbacks?
-There are some things that bother me.
-That's fitting.
-It depends on the design of the back, but the load on the lower back is divided into two parts, but it is relatively more likely to be in the center and also applies to the lower back.
+So, are there any drawbacks?
+Well, there is one thing that bothers me.
+That is the fit.
+It may be due to the design of the back, but the weight on the waist is divided into two halves, but it tends to be concentrated in the center and also on the lower back

-Personally, I use the Osprey, the brand I use the most of this runup.
-As always, it has a stable and good value for money.
-The design is suitable for any mountain range in Japan, but fitting is an important element of a bag, so please try carrying it on your back in the store before evaluating it.
+Personally, Osprey is the brand I use the most out of all the ones in this lineup.
+As always, it offers consistently good value for money.
+The design is perfect for any mountain range in Japan, but fit is an important factor for a bag, so please try it on in the store before evaluating it

 GRANITE GEAR PERIMETER 50